 Your bridging visa application is refused, or your bridging visa is cancelled, you may be able to apply to the AAT for a merits review under s 338(2) or s 338(4).

 A decision by the AAT to affirm the DHA’s decision tor refuse to grant or to cancel a bridging is judicially reviewable in the FCC.
 Application to the Court must be made within 35 days, unless you are granted an extension, of the date of the decision.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide which is the best bridging visa for you or click here to explore other visa options.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide which is the best bridging visa for you or click here to explore other visa options.

 041 222 4020 or WeChat: AUDvisa